 This depends on the look you’re going for, of course.

-My favourite formulas in general, but particularly for no-makeup days, are mattes and satins that lean matte.
-I feel like these formulas usually provide even coverage without much of a shine, creating a field of lip colour without variation.
-Since I have a lot of variation on my face already, I like the lips to be one solid shade, rather than adding to the “chaos”.
+Since I have a lot of variation on my face already, I like the lips to be one solid shade, rather than adding to the chaos.
 Especially with mattes, it’s key to have the lips in good condition so that we aren’t unintentionally emphasizing lip flakiness.

 My current favourite mattes are Charlotte Tilbury’s Matte Revolution and MAC’s Matte Lipsticks.